mpollmeier/gremlin-scala/README.md

 * Annotating members with `@id` and `@underlying` will instruct the marshaller to set the element id and/or the underlying element in the class.
 Note: you cannot specify the id when adding a vertex like this.
 Using `@id` only works when retrieving the vertex back from the graph and it therefor must be an `Option`.
 * Your classes must be defined outside the scope where they are being used (e.g. in the code below the class `Example` cannot be inside `object Main`).

+_Warning_: this may not work with your particular remote graph, depending on the implementation/configuration.
+That's because the graph [may choose to only return *referenced elements* which doesn't contain it's properties](http://tinkerpop.apache.org/docs/3.4.1/reference/#_properties_of_elements).

 ```scala
 // this does _not_ work in a REPL